koushik1124/Python-Web-Scrapping/README.md

     writer.writerow(["Introduction", "Overview of Python", "Basics, Syntax"])

-Each CSV row contains a section name, description, and list of subtopics.
+Each CSV row represents one section with its title, description, and topics.

 🚀 Advanced Topics

-🧠 Dynamic Pages: Use tools like Selenium, Playwright, or requests-html for JavaScript-heavy websites.
+🧠 Dynamic Pages: Use Selenium, Playwright, or requests-html for JavaScript-rendered websites.

 🤝 Politeness: Always include headers and respect site robots.txt and ToS.

-🔁 Customization: Change the url to target other tutorial pages or categories.
+🔁 Customization: Update the url variable to target other GeeksforGeeks tutorials.

 📜 License

 Licensed under the MIT License
 .
-Please ensure compliance with GeeksforGeeks’ Terms of Service when scraping or redistributing content.
+Ensure compliance with GeeksforGeeks’ Terms of Service when scraping or redistributing data.

 🔗 References